-Though the parties enjoy contractual freedom to agree in any form of security, such as bank guarantee, parent company guarantee or cash deposit, the tenant is entitled under the Hungarian Civil Code to challenge any security greater than three months' rent where the security is excessive, taking into account the lease term, the landlord's fit-out costs and other business terms of the lease.
+The parties enjoy contractual freedom to agree in any form of security, such as bank guarantee, parent company guarantee or cash deposit.
+If the subject of the lease is residential real property, the tenant is entitled under the Hungarian Civil Code to challenge any security greater than three months' rent where the security is excessive.

-Usually tenants are required to provide a security equal to approximately three months' rent and service charge either in the form of a cash deposit or an unconditional bank guarantee.
+Usually, tenants are required to provide a security equal to approximately three months' rent and service charge either in the form of a cash deposit or an unconditional bank guarantee.
 Although less frequent, a corporate guarantee from the tenant's parent company may sometimes be acceptable for the landlord.